Trump approves updated travel restrictions on 8 countries, adding North Korea and Venezuela to list

 Critics have accused Trump of overstepping his presidential authority and violating the Constitution's protections against religious bias.
 During his campaign, Trump called for a "total and complete shutdown of Muslims entering the United States."

-The new policy could complicate the Supreme Court's review of the order, which is scheduled for argument next month.

-Fox News' Jennifer Bowman, Kristin Brown, Rich Edson, Alexandra Rego and The Associated Press contributed to this report.
+Fox News' Jennifer Bowman, Shannon Bream, Kristin Brown, Rich Edson, Alexandra Rego and The Associated Press contributed to this report.